The Social Distancing Mandate

 We’d like to share some online resources people access for extra support.
 This isn’t an endorsement of any particular programs or services—it’s just a way for you to consider all options to help maintain good health and wellbeing during this unusual time.

-• In the Rooms—offers numerous virtual meetings in various specialties, such as Illness in Recovery, Trauma and Recovery, and the Miracles of Recovery, in addition to daily recovery meetings for people in drug and alcohol recovery.
+- In the Rooms—offers numerous virtual meetings in various specialties, such as Illness in Recovery, Trauma and Recovery, and the Miracles of Recovery, in addition to daily recovery meetings for people in alcohol and drug recovery.

 Let Us Help